bmy4415/swpp_team10/README.md

 npm: 5.6.0
 ```

-When you install additional pip module, you must add it to `requirements.txt`.
-Use this command.
+Pip modules can be handled via requirements.txt

-`pip freeze > requirements.txt`
+*When you install additional module*: `pip freeze > requirements.txt`

+*When you want to install modules someone added*: `pip install -r requirements.txt`